zixianwang2022/Megatron-LM/tools/retro/README.md

 This directory contains a collection of tools for building the retrieval database and pretraining neighbors for Retro.
 This preprocessing pipeline is broken into 3 main stages:

 1. **Build retrieval chunk database** : Used for retrieving neighbors and continuation chunks, which are then passed through the retrieval encoder.
-2. **Build index for similarity search** : Train and build a similarity search index for querying chunk neighbors.
+2. **Build index for similarity search** : Train and build a search index for querying chunk neighbors.
 3. **Query pretraining neighbors** : For matching pretraining samples to database chunks.
 Neighbors are generated separately for training, validation, and test datasets.

 The following overview goes into more detail on the pipeline, code structure, usage, and pretraining.